I activated the plugin and it didn’t block my post…

 Make sure you log out of the admin before you test.
 If you are logged in as admin, you will be able to click through to view the post.
 (To know if you are logged in, we suggest using the WP-Members login widget, included in the installation.)

-Also, for posts, be sure you are using the `<!–more–>` tag.
+Also, for posts, be sure you are using either the `<!–more–>` tag of the plugin’s auto-excerpt feature (found in the plugin’s main options).
 The blocking only takes place on single posts.
-Without this tag, a full post would display on your home page or on an archive/category page.
+Without this tag or a set excerpt, a full post will display on your home page or on an archive/category page.

 The plugin does not block archives, search results, category lists, or other summaries from view.
-These templates display a list of post excerpts truncated at the `<!–more–>` tag.
-If you want to block these completely from view, you need to customize the way your template displays the Loop.
+Instead, these templates display a list of post excerpts truncated at the `<!–more–>` tag or by the auto-excerpt function.
+If you want to block these completely from view, you will need to set up a redirect away from those templates or customize the way your template displays the Loop based on user login state.
 This also is true for creating a “blog page.”
-Even if you have the plugin set to block pages, WordPress still treats this as a summary of posts.
+Even if you have the plugin set to block pages, WordPress still treats this as a summary of posts and not a “page.”

 How can I show the user’s login status?